2021 – 2022

 Cece Sizoo-Roberson is serving in her 10th year as a North Carolina educator.
 She received her Bachelor of Arts degree in Religious Philosophy with a Minor in Education Studies from Haverford College in 2012.
 Upon graduation, she returned to teach math in Charlotte-Mecklenburg Schools- the same school district from which she graduated high school.
 Cece has spent her entire career in Charlotte-Mecklenburg Schools teaching all levels of mathematics from 6th grade to Algebra 2, splitting her decade in the classroom between James Martin Middle School and Piedmont IB Middle School.
 In 2017, Cece received her Master of Arts degree from Teachers College, Columbia University in Education Leadership.
 She hopes to continue to use this degree to elevate the teaching profession through engaging a diverse cohort of teachers in leadership opportunities and activating teacher voice in all decisions that affect classrooms across our state.
 When not teaching, Cece enjoys coaching her school’s volleyball and women’s soccer teams and walking her giant rescue dog.
 Cece is honored to represent Charlotte-Mecklenburg Schools and her region as the Burroughs Wellcome Fund Southwest Region Teacher of the Year for 2021.

-Kevin Smith is Director of Marketing and Communication for North Carolina Education Corps, continuing a career of service and partnership in public, for-profit, and higher education.
+Kevin Smith is the former Director of Marketing and Communication for North Carolina Education Corps, continuing a career of service and partnership in public, for-profit, and higher education.
 For ten years he served as teacher, tutor, trainer, mentor, and general manager for Kaplan Test Prep and Admissions, helping students in upstate South Carolina and western North Carolina take their next steps to success in college, graduate school, and careers.
 After graduating in theology and music ministry, he taught pastoral candidates and music majors as director of choirs at St. Vladimir’s Seminary in Crestwood, NY.
 Kevin served as public information officer for Transylvania County Schools from 2014 until this past August, when he joined NC “Ed Corps,” a non-profit providing high-quality literacy tutors for public school units in response to the pandemic.
 He recently completed the 2021 CREED Academy for Educational Equity (creed-nc.org) and has served on boards of NC School Public Relations Association, NC Association of School Administrators, Transylvania Choral Society, and Transylvania County Parks & Recreation Commission.
 He holds a bachelor’s degree (French, education emphasis) from the University of South Carolina and a master’s degree (choral conducting) from Mannes College of Music, New School University.

 Karen Stevens is a 2011 graduate of Mars Hill University, where she earned a B.A. in Special Education.
 After teaching in Yancey County’s Exceptional Children’s program for four years, she earned a MAEd. in Reading Education from East Carolina University in 2016.
 Karen has taught in various general education classrooms over the past several years and is currently a sixth-grade math and social studies teacher at Cane River Middle School in Burnsville.
 She was named the 2020 Cane River Teacher of the Year and has recently completed the Yancey County Leadership Academy program.
 Currently, Karen is on track to complete her post-master’s certificate in School Administration in summer 2022.